Youth Music Illinois Handbook

-Congratulations, and welcome to membership in Youth Music Illinois / Central Illinois Youth Symphony.
-Your successful audition has qualified you to be part of a youth orchestra program spanning more than fifty-one years, with over 3,500 members so far.
+Congratulations, and welcome to membership in Youth Music Illinois.
+Your successful audition has qualified you to be part of a youth orchestra program founded in 1965, with over 2,500 members so far.
 Youth Music Illinois is dedicated to providing a musical performance experience that will both challenge and inspire you.
 You will have a lot of fun at Youth Music Illinois – serious fun, as you and your friends work together to rise to the challenges of the music we perform.
 This experience is meant to extend and support your school music program, and not replace it; our expectation is that you will continue to make music at school while in Youth Music Illinois.

 Membership in your ensemble is a privilege that comes with responsibility, and we expect you to take it seriously.
-This handbook will explain our schedules, procedures, and policies, and act as a guide for you and your family throughout the 2017-18 concert season.
-Please read it thoroughly, and make note of all expectations of student musicians and their families.
+This handbook will explain our schedules, procedures, and policies, and act as a guide for you and your family throughout the 2018-19 concert season.
+Please read it thoroughly, and make note of all expectations of student musicians and their families

 Welcome to Youth Music Illinois!